 You’ll spend the next three mornings at the Cheyenne Mountain Lodge, the magnificent timber and glass classroom and dining hall for BBQ U. Enjoy breakfast and coffee, then stroll outside to survey the “burn area” where more than three dozen grills and smokers have been assembled for your use.

 Our jaw-dropping collection features some of the world’s most sophisticated grilling equipment with some of the most primitive.
 Supergrills like the Kalamazoo tri-fuel, Fire Magic, and Memphis Wood Fire Grill (a top-of-the-line pellet grill).
 Stalwarts like Weber kettles and smokers (including the new Summit charcoal grill) and Pit Barrel Cooker.
 There’s a wood-burning pizza oven as well as kamado-style cookers like the XXL Big Green Egg.
 Among our international grills are a lust-worthy Argentinian wood-burning grill by Grillworks, and an ingenious multi-spit Brazilian rotisserie by Carson Rodizio.

 “Raichlen’s expertise seemed to expand over the three days, or maybe it was that I became more open to realizing the hugeness of all there is to know about grilling, barbecuing and smoking (the latter something I knew nothing about but became somewhat obsessed with by the end).”

 —Toni Dash, blogger and BBQ U alumna

-Packages start at $2175 per person based on double occupancy.
-To make reservations, please call 855-634-7711, or visit the Broadmoor’s website.
+But don’t delay: Class size is limited to 55 people per session, and classes fill quickly.
+Packages start at $2300 per person for double occupancy.
+To make a reservation, please call 855-634-7711, or visit the Broadmoor’s website.